 These drugs, such as pyridostigmine, rivastigmine and donepezil, can be used to treat various conditions:

 - Myasthenia gravis – the inhibition of acetylcholinesterase works at the neuromuscular junction rather than at the synaptic cleft in this disease

 - To reverse the effect of non-depolarising muscle relaxants, such as suxamethonium

-As cholinergic neurotransmission is widespread throughout the body they can have many side effects, such as bradycardia; hypotension; diarrhoea; excessive salivation and muscle spasm.
+As cholinergic transmission is widespread throughout the body these drugs can cause many side effects such as bradycardia, hypotension, diarrhoea, excessive salivation, muscle spasm.